🕒 No date to pick · Code valid 1 year · Play whenever you want

 PWA technology: open the link, it plays in your browser.
 Same quality as an app, no App Store hassle.

-1 h 30 to 2 h 30 depending on your pace.
-The timer runs but only for the leaderboard — you play at your own tempo.
+Plan 1 h 30 to 2 h 30 depending on your pace.
+Some finish in 1 h 10, others take 3 h in slow-mode.
+No pressure: the clock only counts for the leaderboard, you play at your tempo.

 Soyez le premier à partager votre expérience.